-Over the past months I consulted several practitioners and scholars, as well as various books and research papers.
-Here are just a few approaches to effective trustbuilding that stand out:
+In the course of writing a paper on this topic, as training consultant for Initiatives of Change International’s Trustbuilding Program, I consulted several practitioners and scholars, as well as various books and research papers.
+Here are a few reflections on trust that stand out.

 Explore inner change.
-Patrick McNamara, at the University of Nebraska Omaha, highlights the intrapersonal dynamic.
+Patrick McNamara, Director of International Studies at the University of Nebraska at Omaha, highlights the intrapersonal dynamic.
 He says, “You cannot build trust with others if you do not trust yourself.”
-Marc Gopin, at George Mason University, writes in Healing the Heart of Conflict, “What goes on between people cannot be separated from what goes on inside people.
+Marc Gopin, who directs the Center for World Religions, Diplomacy, & Conflict Resolution at George Mason University, writes in Healing the Heart of Conflict, “What goes on between people cannot be separated from what goes on inside people.
 Who we are, deep inside, will determine how well we get on with others, and so, if we want to fix our conflicts …we had better get started on ourselves.”
 Personal practices to nurture our own inner lives are essential for trustbuilders.
 McNamara says, “If you do not feel your life is aligned with your values and calling, it is very difficult to trust yourself.”
 He cites his own three-fold practice of “centering prayer, individually and with a group; openness to God’s leading through regular times of quiet; and teamwork with colleagues who know me and who can hold me accountable.”

 Demonstrate a trustworthy quality of life.
 In the UK, Louie Gardiner and her colleagues have identified “Seed Behaviors.”
 They state that “safeguarding my own trustworthiness calls for proactive commitment to act with integrity and to equip myself to engage compassionately, safely, and boldly in the service of that which calls me to action.”
 The question to ask is, “What shall I do each day for others to consider me trustworthy enough to stand alongside me?”
 We must walk the talk and demonstrate authenticity.
 People pay more attention to what we do than to what we say.
 Qualities such as honesty, integrity, humility, vulnerability, compassion, empathy and reliability tend to engender trust.

 Listen to others and engage all stakeholders in honest conversation.
 We can learn to honor different stories and experiences, even those difficult to hear.
 People are more likely to accept challenging data if they feel their stories are being heard.
 Careful listening and speaking honestly can move us from an exchange of information to an experience of transformation.
-As I write in Trustbuilding, “When we experience dialogue at this level, we respond and behave differently.
+As I write in my book Trustbuilding: An Honest Conversation on Race, Reconciliation, and Responsibility, “When we experience dialogue at this level, we respond and behave differently.
 We relate to other people differently and choose different priorities in our lives.
 Our friendships, our interests and our world view are all deeply affected….Such dialogues create space where people feel able to express their deepest emotions, listen carefully, and find the courage to shine a spotlight on their own responsibility for change instead of accusing others.”

 Step beyond our comfort zones.
 Americans have an increasing tendency to socialize with like-minded people and to live in regions of the country which are conducive to their cultural and political outlook.
 We’ve grown physically and emotionally distant from one another: our hopes, fears and preoccupations.
 Ernest lectures do not touch the emotions.
 We all need to make a conscious effort to put ourselves in environments where we may hear different experiences and different concerns.
 We may be surprised to find some common ground.